-5.1 Both we and the lender will combine the information you provide to us with information we collect about you in order to make decisions regarding your application.
-This is an automated process carried out by us on the lender’s behalf and by the lender itself with the information we provide.
+5.1 We do not perform any automated decision making using your personal data.
+The lender will combine the information you provide to us with information they collect about you in order to make decisions regarding your application.
+This is an automated process carried out by the lender with the information we provide.
 The decision will contain the contact details of the lender, should you wish to express your view on the decision or to contest the decision.

 6.1 The data that we collect from you will be stored in (and will not be transferred out of) the European Economic Area (EEA).

 6.2 If we transfer personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

 6.2.1 Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.